greim/ugly-adapter/readme.md

 })
 ```

-Note about partial application.
+A note about partial application.
 You can basically just move the `)(` around willy-nilly.

 ```js
 // these behave identically